cap-js/docs/java/query-api.md

 ### Replacing References {#modify-ref}

-References to elements and structured types are immutable.
+References to elements and structured types are _immutable_.
 You can replace them by overriding the `Modifier::ref` methods.

-The following modifier replaces the ref to the `Books` entity *(1)* in the copy of the query with a new ref that has a filter `year > 2000` and replaces the `title` ref *(2)* with a new ref with "book" as alias.
+The following modifier replaces the ref to the `Books` entity (1) in the copy of the query with a new ref that has a filter `year > 2000` and replaces the `title` ref (2) with a new ref with "book" as alias.

 ```java
 // query: SELECT from Books { title }